Park Hyun-ki: Biography

-During the Japanese colonial era, Park’s father was drafted and relocated to Japan.
+During the Japanese colonial era, Park's father was drafted and relocated to Japan.
 Park was born in 1942 in Osaka, Japan to an impoverished family.
-In 1945, his family relocated to Daegu, South Korea, with the end of World War II.
+In 1945, his family relocated to Daegu in US–occupied Korea, with the end of World War II.
 Park enrolled in Hongik University in 1961; he began his studies as a painting major, but he switched to the architecture department in his third year.
 His decision to change paths was in part to support himself financially, yet it was also compelled by his exposure to an image of an outdoor performance work of Hans Hollein sitting in a clear vinyl house erected on a grassy field; in seeing this work, Park decided that painting was no longer superior to architecture.
 Park graduated from Honk University in 1967 and returned to Daegu in 1968.

 Back in Daegu, Park sought respite from the uptake of Western art historical canons and consumerism that he experienced during his studies in Seoul.
 He pursued pastimes such as collecting antiques and traveling to remote areas to collect Suseok.
 He sought understanding of Korean culture by visiting temples, museums, and rural families (notably by visiting the ancient Silla capital of Gyeongju).

 While living in Daegu, Park worked at an interior design firm called Cubic Design, from which he made enough to finance his artistic practice.

-In 1974, Park first was compelled to experiment with video after seeing a screening of Nam June Paik’s Global Groove at the United States Information Service in Daegu.
-Having read in Art in America about Paik’s arrest following a 1967 performance in New York, Park was, according to the media theorist and historian Yi Wonkon, “awestruck by the idea that TV, which he had always thought of as an ‘idiot box,’ can be the most avant-garde artistic tool.”
-After seeing Paik’s work, Park visited a broadcasting studio in Daegu in order to observe its television equipment.
+In 1974, Park first was compelled to experiment with video after seeing a screening of Nam June Paik's Global Groove at the United States Information Service in Daegu.
+Having read in Art in America about Paik's arrest following a 1967 performance in New York, Park was, according to the media theorist and historian Yi Wonkon, "awestruck by the idea that TV, which he had always thought of as an 'idiot box,' can be the most avant-garde artistic tool."
+After seeing Paik's work, Park visited a broadcasting studio in Daegu in order to observe its television equipment.
 Beginning in 1978, he gained initial access to video technology and created his first video artworks in Daegu (at K Studio, a commercial studio that belonged to the photographer Kwon Joongin) and in Japan (through the Japanese video artist Katsuhiro Yamaguchi).
-Although Park initially felt discouraged that his lack of technological knowledge prohibited him from achieving the sophistication of Paik’s use of television technology, he later took confidence in pursuing video in a decisively low-tech way.
+Although Park initially felt discouraged that his lack of technological knowledge prohibited him from achieving the sophistication of Paik's use of television technology, he later took confidence in pursuing video in a decisively low-tech way.

 Though based in Daegu for the entirety of his artistic career, Park participated in international art exhibitions like Sao Paulo Biennial (1979) and the Biennale de Paris (1980), as well as in number of exhibitions in Japan in the 1980s.
 In the 1990s, Park participated alongside younger generation Korean media artists in several exhibitions that explored the theme of Art and Technology, notably the 1993 Daejeon Expo and the Info Art section of the Gwangju Biennale in 1995.